Georgia - From East to West

 Destination: Tbilisi

-After a delicious breakfast at your hotel, you’ll meet your guide and spend the day exploring Tbilisi.
 Destroyed and rebuilt twenty-six times, the city’s turbulent history is written in its Persian-influenced architecture, its Armenian churches and its Arabic street names.
 Today, over thirty years after the fall of the Soviet Union, much of the old city is in a sad state of disrepair - yet it remains a place of undeniable charm and romance, its history etched in its crumbling squares and cobbled alleys.
 Tolstoy, Pushkin, Lermontov, Gorki and Fitzroy Maclean are just some of the luminaries who have been beguiled by the city’s beauty and history.

-You’ll walk up to the 4th century Narikala Fortress - whose ruins dominate Tbilisi’s skyline - peer into the beautifully painted entrance halls of 19th century Armenian merchant’s houses, climb cobbled streets beneath ornate wooden balconies and admire the gilded interiors of Orthodox churches.
+You’ll walk up to the 4th century Narikala Fortress - whose ruins dominate Tbilisi’s skyline - peer into the beautifully painted entrance halls of 19th century Armenian merchant’s houses, climb twisting streets beneath ornate wooden balconies and admire the gilded interiors of Orthodox churches.

 For those who feel energetic enough, there’s the chance to spend a few hours nosing around the National Museum.
 Situated in a grand building on Rustaveli Avenue, this impressive museum displays a wealth of pre-Christian gold, including 2000-year-old ornaments from the Kingdom of Colchis, home of the legendary golden fleece.